greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/reindexdb.html.md

 :   This option is never essential, since `reindexdb` automatically prompts for a password if the server demands password authentication.
 However, `reindexdb` will waste a connection attempt finding out that the server wants a password.
 In some cases it is worth typing `-W` to avoid the extra connection attempt.

 --maintenance-db=dbname
 :   Specifies the name of the database to connect to discover what other databases should be reindexed, when `-a` or `--all` is used.
 If not specified, the `postgres` database will be used, and if that does not exist, `template1` will be used.
-This can be a connection string.
+This can be a [connection](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING).
 If so, connection string parameters will override any conflicting command line options.
 Also, connection string parameters other than the database name itself will be re-used when connecting to other databases.

 ## <a id="section6"></a>Notes